Qwant/erdapfel/README.md

 This project is licensed under the Apache License 2.0.

-Please not that it depends on many other opensource projects that have their own terms and conditions.
+Please note that it depends on many other opensource projects that have their own terms and conditions.